 The Inflation Reduction Act of 2022 allocates $80 billion to improve the IRS’ customer service and help increase enforcement.
 It is hoped that providing more staff and better technology will allow the IRS to alleviate some of the challenges it’s been facing, including long response times and getting tax refunds processed.
 Increased enforcement and collection of taxes is intended to offset the costs of the bill.

 Need help with the specifics of your situation?

 There is no real consensus on how much the Inflation Reduction Act of 2022 will live up to its name and reduce inflation, but it always helps to be prepared.
-If you’re feeling unsure about your circumstances and would like to prepare for any eventuality, don’t hesitate to schedule a free consultation with one of our tax and financial planning consultants.
+If you’re feeling unsure about your circumstances and would like to prepare for any eventuality, don’t hesitate to schedule a consultation with one of our tax and financial planning consultants.